 OneLife X uses a laser sensor designed to detect airborne particles of PM10 (as pollen), PM2.5 (as dust), and PM 1.0 (as smoke), as well as the humidity and temperature of the area.

 The sensor is integrated into the device.
 It is a high-quality and accurate monitoring tool.
 I have tested it and compared it with air quality measuring devices.
-I can say that it is one of the more precise sensors I have had the opportunity to encounter on air purifiers so far.
+I can say that it is one of the most precise sensors I have had the opportunity to encounter on air purifiers so far.

 Air Quality Indicator